 You're not alone if you're wondering where to buy a Nintendo Switch.
 With stock shortages hitting retailers across the world, plenty of Nintendo fans are still waiting to get their hands on either the fully fledged console, or its handheld-only Lite version.
 That said, we're seeing the Nintendo Switch in stock a little more often right now, and with rumors of production starting back up again things might be a little more stable soon.

 The reason these consoles keep selling out is obvious: a lot of people have been in lockdown over the past few months, and this is the best console to buy right now, given that the Xbox One and PS4 will be replaced this year.
 See our Nintendo Switch bundles and deals page for an around-the-clock update on how the console's supplies are doing, but below we'll pick out stock across the internet for your convenience.
+If you're just after a handheld, you'll find the latest Nintendo Switch Lite deals and sales available as well.
 We're also bringing you the best cheap Pro Controller prices as well so you can get the full experience.

 - US: Nintendo Switch Neon | 3x games | Pro Controller: $519 at GameStop